jimhigson/oboe.js-dissertation/markdown/3_Background.md

 program.
 It is therefore harder to later understand the thinking behind a change or the reason for the change.

+In VirtualStudio, LINQ which is based on lambda-calculus and resembles SQL is used to drill-down into data structures and may also modify the data that is found.
+However this style of programming is significantly longer than the examples shown above so emulating it probably isn't suitable for this project.

-Given model interrogation logic which is too tightly coupled to allow the model's inter-object structure to change, one approach to consider is Adaptive OOP [@adaptive] in which no detailed class structure is committed to when constructing the object oriented program.
-Once read, an external resource could be configured into an OO model according to a formal specification so that it may answer the desired requests.
+Given model interrogation logic which is tightly coupled so that the model's structure cannot change, one suggested approach is Adaptive OOP [@adaptive] in which no detailed class structure is committed to when constructing the object oriented program.
+Once read, the external resource could be dynamically configured into an OO model according to a formal specification so that it may answer the desired queries.
 The model that is constructed would be sufficient to answer the queries without the programmer having to suppose any rigid form.